BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 We know that the investment needs to target areas where there are barriers to participation, be it financial, accessibility, or lack of facilities, especially for underrepresented groups.

 For this, we need to successfully work with local partners and communities to identify and tackle these barriers head on.
-We will also focus on influencing decision making and change, ensuring people can walk, cycle, or take part in recreational activities safely and easily.
+We will also focus on influencing decision making and change.
+We want to ensure people can walk, cycle, or take part in recreational activities safely and easily.

-To find out more about our Place-based work, please check out our Active Communities page.
+To find out more about our Place-based work, or to see how you can get involved please check out our Active Communities page where you can get in touch with your local officer.